Skip to Content

 Dogs only have a fraction of the taste buds that we have.
 Their sense of taste is only about one-sixth of the strength of humans.
 Instead, they use their powerful noses (up to a million times stronger than humans) to tell apart flavors.

-This recent pilot study showed that untrained dogs even used their sense of smell to choose their preferred food choice 89% of the time.
-They typically ate more of the food they initially selected, suggesting they did not need to taste each food when deciding.
+This recent pilot study showed that untrained dogs used their sense of smell to choose their preferred food choice 89% of the time.

-But, just like humans, dogs can sometimes get tired of eating the same food daily.
 If your Poodle slowly loses interest in eating, try adding some wet food on top of his dry food to change the palatability and texture, soak his food in some warm water, or add unsalted chicken broth.

 For miniature or toy Poodles that may be on a wet diet, try a mix of dry and wet, as they may enjoy the crunchy texture of the added kibble.
-And for all Poodle varieties, you could switch to a raw, homemade, dehydrated, or freeze-dried diet.
-Read more here, Best Diet For Poodles (Nutrition Every Poodle Needs).

 If this doesn’t work, try buying a different brand of food.
 You can also experiment to see if your Poodle will eat some leftover meat or treats, which can help determine if the food is the issue.
-If your Poodle is happy to eat “human food” from you, you know that losing appetite is behavioral.

 It’s funny how dogs regain their appetite for our food or doggy treats!

-Standard Poodle
+Standard Poodle sitting

 3. Senior Dog with Reduced Appetite

 With age, dogs tend to eat less and lose a little weight.
-This is quite normal as aging can cause a decreased sense of smell and taste, changes in eating habits, and different nutritional needs.
-As your Poodle’s exercise needs reduce, he will also likely be less hungry.
+This is quite normal, as aging can cause a decreased sense of smell and taste, changes in eating habits, and different nutritional needs.

-Choose a top-quality product with healthy ingredients in the right proportions, as contrary to common belief, a reduced protein diet is not suitable for an older dog.
-This diet can contribute to even more muscle loss, so don’t feed senior dogs a reduced protein diet.
+Choose a top-quality product with healthy ingredients in the right proportions, as contrary to common belief, a reduced protein diet is unsuitable for an older dog.

-Ensure you check the nutritional adequacy statement on the dog food packaging, as per the Association of American Food Control Officials (AAFCO).
 This statement determines the life stage of the dog for which the food is approved.
 However, there is no individual classification for “seniors,” so choose a food that’s labeled “adult maintenance” or “all life stages.”

 4. Stress or Separation Anxiety

 Poodles are a very affectionate breed and love being with their family.
 They thrive on attention and get anxious and nervous when left alone for long periods.
-They may show symptoms of nuisance barking, pacing, drooling, not eating, peeing in the house, and trying to escape.

 This is known as separation anxiety and is the emotional and behavioral state of the Poodle when left home alone.
-It’s a serious issue and simply means that your dog cannot cope with being left alone.
+It’s a serious issue and simply means your dog cannot cope with being left alone.

 Poodles are also very sensitive if there is too much noise or action around them despite socialization.
 They can become stressed, frightened, and lose their appetite.